Electric car use by country: Switzerland

 Deliveries of the Mitsubishi i MiEV. the Nissan Leaf were launched in 2011.

 The government offers no subsidies or incentives for purchasing EVs.
 Cantons can propose special discounts on annual taxes depending on the car's efficiency label and range from 100% rebate (e.g. Solothurn) to 0%.

 Taiwan

 Taiwan has a plan to ban all non-electric vehicles in the coming decades, due to concerns over air quality.
 The plan calls for all new government vehicles and public buses to be electric by 2030, ban sales of nonelectric motorcycles by 2035, and ban sales of nonelectric four-wheel vehicles by 2040.

 In 2014 a local taxi association purchased over 1,500 BYD electric minivans.

 Turkey

-As of 2024 there are no low emission zones: 2% of cars on the road are hybrid and about 1% fully electric.
-As of 2024 almost all the EVs are cars, and analysts say the government’s main aim is to protect vehicle manufacturers.
-In 2024 almost 20% of cars sold were hybrid and 10% fully electric.
+About 1.33 million passenger cars in Turkey were either fully electric or hybrid by the end of July 2026.
+In January–May 2026, 18.4% of newly registered passenger cars were fully electric.
+Including hybrids, 51.6% were either electric or hybrid.